TopCli/prompts/README.md

 });
 ```

 Use `autocomplete` to allow filtered choices.
-This can be usefull for a large list of choices.
+This can be useful for a large list of choices.

 Use `caseSensitive` to make autocomplete filters case sensitive.
 Default `false`